elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/homemade-mashed-potatoes-recipe/index.md

 date: 2019-12-13T14:03:44+00:00

 ---
-Quick Easy Mashed Potatoes Recipe can be made with Red, White, Russet or a Combination of any of these.
+Quick Mashed Potatoes Recipe can be made with Red, White, Russet or a Combination of any of these.
 Mashed Potatoes are an American Staple.

 ## Mashed Potatoes Ingredients